samanthasengsouvanh/The-Possible-Game-Fe/README.md

 MERN template from <a href="https://github.com/bcbrian">Brian Bartholomew</a> - authentication and database structures

+Passport - user registration and authentication

 Grommet - buttons, boxes, and inputs

 React CSS Transition - animation

+## Challenges

+Building game logic, physics, and collision from scratch in react environment.

+## Future Development

+Performance optimization, adding more games to the website, adding more levels using tile mapping.

 ## Collaborators